It is truly remarkable what you can do with your iPhone these days.

 “Give your partner the hottest -and most powerful- present ever: The English/Spanish translator Partner ES900.
 Her satisfaction will be immediate.
 Your partner will open, even more, the doors of her heart -and her life- when she sees the power that you have in your hands.”

-torturing entertaining Latin American families for years, first in her native Peru (where not even a three-year house arrest took her show off the airwaves) and then on Mexico’s TV Azteca, with Laura de Todos.
+Bozzo has been torturing entertaining Latin American families for years, first in her native Peru (where not even a three-year house arrest took her show off the airwaves) and then on Mexico’s TV Azteca, with Laura de Todos.
 But this time, la señorita Laura is coming to the U.S. courtesy of Grupo Televisa, Univision’s partner and programming supplier.

 The new show, which in Mexico is called Laura de México promises U.S. Hispanics a showcase of “real-world” family situations and, hopefully, some more avenging fights and coming out dramas exposing -and embarrassing- Latin America’s minimally-educated, lower classes like the one shown below.